What is the Intake Form Feature?

 - Click + NEW

-- Enter the form name
+- Enter the form name and description

 - Click Save